Skip to content

 Exec

-The exec directive is useful to allow executing transition to a profile without having to manage the possible long list of profile attachment (it varies depending on the distribution).
-The directive parse and resolve the attachment variable (@{exec_path}) of the target profile and include it in the current profile.
+The exec directive is useful to allow executing transitions to a profile without having to manage the possible long list of profile attachments (it varies depending on the distribution).
+The directive parses and resolves the attachment variable (@{exec_path}) of the target profile and includes it in the current profile.

 Format